 - Some disconnect switches are not fused.
-Protect the power leads at the point of distribution in accordance with the unit data plate. - The unit must be electrically grounded in accordance with local codes or, in the absence of local codes, with the latest edition of the National Electrical Code (ANSI-NFPA 70).
+Protect the power leads at the point of distribution in accordance with the unit data plate. - The unit must be electrically grounded in accordance with local codes or, in the absence of local codes, with the latest edition of the National Electrical Code (ANSI-NF-PA 70).
 A ground lug is provided for this purpose.
 Size grounding conductor in accordance with Table 250-95 of the National Electrical Code.
-Do not use the ground lug for connecting a neutral conductor. - Connect power wiring to the compressor contactor closest to the entrance located within the main control box or to electrical power block, if equipped.
+Do not use the ground lug for connecting a neutral conductor. - Connect power wiring to the electrical middle contactor within the main control box of power block, if equipped.